 The Backstreet Grill has grown up and out since its initial launch in 2012.
 Now situated in Old Town Plaza’s former carriage house building, it can accommodate nearly 200 diners.
 Weather permitting, many of them opt to dine al fresco in a spacious patio shielded from the sun by towering trees.
 The interior dining room is resplendent in dark, masculine woods with a matching ceiling.
 Both booth and table seating are available, the latter offering more personal space.
 Walls are festooned with vintage black-and-white photographs of Old Town when the area was much more pastoral and certainly would not have been considered a tourist draw.

-It didn’t take long for us to realize the amiable and extremely knowledgeable server attending to us was chef-manager Christopher “Chris” James.
+It didn’t take long for us to realize the amiable and extremely knowledgeable server attending to us was chef-manager Christopher “Chris” James Cordova.
 When we peppered him with our usual litany of questions (i.e., does the chile contain cumin) about the menu, his answers were a give-away.
 With a rare precision, in-depth knowledge and passion, he explained nuances of the dishes which interested us.
 More importantly, not only does he understand his dishes, he can “sell” them.
-Chef James is a friendly and peripatetic presence at his restaurant, simultaneously overseeing the kitchen operation while lending a hand wherever it’s needed.
+Chef Cordova is a friendly and peripatetic presence at his restaurant, simultaneously overseeing the kitchen operation while lending a hand wherever it’s needed.

 Peruse the menu and you’ll quickly discern what while it’s got elements of both, it’s neither New Mexican nor Mexican cuisine.
-Chef James calls it “an innovative hybrid” that showcases ingredients, dishes and techniques from throughout the Southwest as well as Baja California and coastal Mexico.
+Chef Cordova calls it “an innovative hybrid” that showcases ingredients, dishes and techniques from throughout the Southwest as well as Baja California and coastal Mexico.
 Call it a hybrid if you’d like, but in short order, you’ll be calling it delicious.
 The menu is segmented into several distinctive categories: breakfast, starters, soups and salads, tacos and burritos, burgers and sandwiches, the Mexican pizza and sides.
 Read solely the names of each dish and you might be inclined to think “been there, done that,” but study the composition of each dish and you’ll fully gain an appreciation for the chef’s creativity.

 16 October 2015: The triple-layered Backstreet Nachos, for example, are a wide departure from the gloppy cheese and vapid jalapeño-based nachos found at ballparks and bad restaurants.
 Think chile con queso, smoked pork shoulder, Hatch green chile and corn and black bean relish garnished with queso fresco, toasted pumpkin seeds, cilantro and cool ranch sour cream.
 All nachos should aspire to such deliciousness, such innovation, such sheer bravado.
 Every ingredient lends something to the plate, a melding of tried and true flavors that go very well together both texturally and flavor-wise.
 The cool ranch sour cream tempers the fiery Hatch green chile while the toasted pumpkin seeds and corn and black bean relish lend delightful textural properties.